Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-manual-steps.md

 #### Option 1: Create Atlas Org via Terraform (Marketplace Module)

-- In `envs/dev/00-devops/locals.tf`, set:
-  - `should_create_mongo_org = true`
-  - Fill in `organization_name`, `first_name`, `last_name`, and `email_address` as needed.
-    - **Important:** The `email_address` must be an address you have access to.
-Atlas will send verification codes to this email for account setup, and this address will have full access to the new organization.
-- When you run this step, Terraform will attempt to create a new Atlas Organization for you via the Marketplace.
+To create a new MongoDB Atlas Organization via Terraform, set `should_create_mongo_org = true` and fill in all other required variables (see `local.tfvars.template` for reference).

 #### Option 2: Use an Existing Atlas Org

-- In `envs/dev/00-devops/locals.tf`, set:
-  - `should_create_mongo_org = false`
-- Ensure you have Atlas API keys for your existing organization.
+To use an existing MongoDB Atlas Organization, set `should_create_mongo_org = false`.
+You must also set your Atlas API keys for your existing organization as environment variables (see [Setup-environment.md](Setup-environment.md)).

 ---